 #1.
-If your people are engaged, your customers will be engaged
+If your people aren't engaged, your customers won't be either

 Great organisations realise their people need to be at the heart of everything they do.
-They realise how central emotions are to building the right culture.
+They realise how central emotions are to building the right culture and stakeholder experiences.

-If you're people are engaged, they're more likely to turn up day-in and day-out and deliver for themselves, your organisation and your customers.
+When your people are engaged, they're more likely and find meaning in their work and turn up day-in and day-out for themselves, your organisation and your customers.

 #2.
 People support what they create